Swirrl/grafter-docs/_howto/921_pipeline.md

 ### Clojure

 #### -> macro
+[The "thread-first" macro](http://clojuredocs.org/clojure_core/clojure.core/-%3E) is often used in clojure and makes code more readable.

 #### let
+[The "let" special form](http://clojuredocs.org/clojure_core/clojure.core/let) makes the binding, and therefore the ability to resolve the binding, available only within the lexical context of the let (still the idea of transformations and preservation of source data).

 ### Data
 For each row the process will be the same so I will just show the two first lines: